build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

 dotnet run
 ```

 * We are going to test it using the built-in Swagger, going to our browser and typing the following URL.
-The Swagger endpoint will only works when you test it locally.
+The Swagger endpoint will only work when you test it locally.

 ```bash
 http://localhost:5075/swagger/index.html
 ```

-* There we can see the auto documented Data Model and Methods and also test them
+* There we can see the auto documented Data Model and Methods and also test them.

 ![Structure of a REST API](images/06-rest-api-structure.jpg "Structure of a REST API")
 * I will create a new Picture by going to the POST option and creating a payload using the PictureTableRequest Model, in my case I will use the name of a picture and bucket that exists to test it.